How do I reserve a meeting room at the library?

 - Programs with a noise level which disturbs other library patrons are not allowed.

-- No refreshments are allowed (except with special permission obtained before the program starts).
+- No refreshments are allowed (except with special permission obtained in advance).
 Alcoholic beverages are not allowed.
+Library and Friends of the Library may have exceptions to the refreshments rule.

-- No smoking, no candles, no incense, no lanterns, no fires.
+- No smoking, no vaping, no candles, no incense, no lanterns, no fires.

 - Meetings must be open to the public and be free of charge.